Angolan Americans: 18th–19th centuries

 During the colonial period, people from the region Congo-Angola made up 25% of the slaves in North America.
 Based on the data mentioned, many Angolan slaves came from distinct ethnic groups, such as the Bakongo, the Tio and Northern Mbunbu people (from Kingdom of Ndongo).
 However, not all slaves kept the culture of their ancestors.
 The Bakongo, from the kingdom of Kongo, were Catholics, who had voluntarily converted to Catholicism in 1491 after the Portuguese established trade relations in this territory.
 Senegambian slaves were the preferred slaves in South Carolina but Angolans were the most numerous and represented around a third of the slaves population.
 In Virginia, most slaves came from within the boundaries of the modern nation-states of Nigeria and Angola.
 Between 1710 and 1769, only 17% of the slaves who arrived in Virginia were from Angola.
 Others places in the United States, such as Delaware and Indiana, also had Angolan slaves.
 Georgia imported also many slaves from the Congo-Angola region.
+Many of these early enslaved people from Angola along with others from the Congo were brought to the royal colony of New York while the other enslaved people in the French colony of Saint-Domingue (modern-day Haiti) in the coastal port city of Cap-Français (now Cap-Haïtien) were also from various parts of Africa including Angola.